 Figure 31.
-Natural gas fields and territorial claims in Eastern Mediterranean.
+Natural gas fields in Eastern Mediterranean.
 Source: AFP.

 Conceptual plant designs with energy storage as well as supplemental heating to enhance the capacity factor as well as avoid the thermal cycling problem encountered in solar-only plants are under construction or in the design stage.